oanabratu/oana-sproom-inbox-case/README.md

   - That the solution is complete
   - That the solution is production ready
   - Authentication and encryption to be implemented (http and no login is perfectly acceptable).
 User id's or similar can just be given as headers/parameters as you see fit.
 We will however most likely talk about security considerations in the interview

+## Code to get started
+The [SproomInbox.sln](./SproomInbox.sln) is a simple solution created from default templates that comes with VisualStudio.
+It contains a REST API in [SproomInbox.API](./SproomInbox.API) and a Blazor WebApp in [SproomInbox.WebApp](./SproomInbox.WebApp).
+You should run the SproomInbox.API and SproomInbox.WebApp.Server projects at the same time, to have a working demo of the WebApp calling the API.

+Feel free to use this code as a starting point, so you save a little bit of time setting up the projects.
+If you want to do the WebApp in something else than Blazor, you can just delete the WebApp folder and only use the API.

+You are of course also free to start from scratch, if you prefer that.